lathonez/lathonez.github.io/_posts/2016-03-13-ionic-2-e2e-testing.markdown

 Building the tests
 -------------------

-Unlike the unit tests, E2E tests are run against the Ionic development server.
-All we need to do is compile our E2E tests from Typescript to Javascript, as opposed to building all the source as well.
+We need to transpile our E2E tests from Typescript to Javascript, but we don't need to build all the source as `ionic serve` will do this for us later.

 Copy gulp's [task definition file][gulpfile.ts] into your project: